StephenCherry/Basic-HTML-CSS/README.md

-# AN ABSOLUTE BEGINNERTUTORIAL ON HTML & CSS for Beginners
+# AN ABSOLUTE BEGINNER TUTORIAL ON HTML & CSS for Beginners

 Welcome to my repository for the **HTML & CSS for Beginners**!
 This repository contains the code and materials I've worked on during the course to learn and practice Basic HTML and CSS.